-- If you desire to use the recovered vehicle's brakes, ensure that the vehicle's air system is connected to that of the recovery vehicle.
-Also ensure that any air line that has been removed from a drivercontrolled main differential lock is firmly capped to prevent loss of air pressure from the recovery vehicle. - If you don't want to use the recovered vehicle's brakes, ensure that you cage the spring brakes before attempting to move the vehicle.
+If you desire to use the recovered vehicle's brakes, ensure that the vehicle's air system is connected to that of the recovery vehicle.
+Also ensure that any air line that has been removed from a drivercontrolled main differential lock is

+If you don't want to use the recovered vehicle's brakes, ensure that you cage the spring brakes before attempting to move the vehicle.

 - 1. Remove the air line and firmly cap the air line from the vehicle.
 (2) - 2.
 Remove the caging bolt from its storage hole.
 (1) - 3.
 Screw the caging bolt into the air line hole.
-(2)

-When fully engaged, a 0.25-0.5 in.
+(2) - When fully engaged, a 0.25-0.5 in.
 (6.35-12.7 mm) space will remain between the air cylinder and the bolt head.
 This action will lock the differential by pushing a piston into a "lock" position.